gokcehan/lf/doc.md

 Command `filter` reads a pattern to filter out and only view files matching the pattern.
 Command `setfilter` does the same but uses an argument to set the filter immediately.
-You can supply an argument to `filter`, in order to use that as the starting prompt.
+You can supply an argument to `filter` to use as the starting prompt.

 ## mark-save (modal) (default `m`)